bousalem98/flutter_update_checker_plus/README.md

 Refer to the example provided in the [`/example`](./example) folder for detailed usage.

+Starting from **v0.0.5**, the package introduces the new `forceNoCache` parameter for more reliable version checks.

+Some app stores (such as the Apple App Store, Huawei AppGallery, or RuStore) may occasionally return outdated version data due to CDN caching.
+By setting `forceNoCache: true` when creating your `UpdateStoreChecker`, you can force the package to bypass these caches and always fetch the latest available version.
+By default, this parameter `forceNoCache` is set to **false** to avoid unnecessary network requests.

 Here's a simple example of how to check for updates:

 ```dart